 Some foods are hard to digest and for that reason, these types of foods are restricted to those who are following the Vertical Diet.

-Foods to Eat on Vertical Diet
+Foods to Eat on a Vertical Diet

-As noted above, white rice and red meat are the primary foods for vertical diet meals, you can add a list of items in your meal listed below.
+As noted above, white rice and red meat are the primary foods for vertical diet meals.
+You can add a list of items in your meal listed below.